us-bea/beaapi/README.md

 # beaapi
   beaapi: A Python library library to make it easier to retrieve and work with BEA data.
+For the parallel R-package, see [bea.R](https://github.com/us-bea/bea.R/).

 For documentation online, see [here](https://us-bea.github.io/beaapi/).